davidetaibi/Microservices_Project_List/README.md

-#  A curated list of Open Source projects that migrated from a monolithic to microservices
+#  A curated list of Open Source projects developed with a microservices architectural style

 After several questions opened in Quora[4,5,6], StackOverflow [2,3], ResearchGate [1], I decided to report the list of projects that migrated to microservices or that are implemented from scratch with a microservice architectural style.